Soccer Unsporting Behavior

 Similar Misconducts to Unsporting Behavior

 - Entering or reentering the field of play without permission

 In soccer, unsporting behavior is anything that the referee deems to be careless, reckless, or blatantly goes against the rules.
 Actions that needlessly endanger other players or disrespect the rules of the game and its officials can all be considered unsporting.
 This also includes deceptive tactics (both those aimed at the opposing team and at referees) as well as interference that stops a promising attack.

 What are the consequences of being called for unsporting behavior in soccer?

 The consequences can vary, but usually, unsporting behavior results in a caution for the player who committed the offense.
-This means that the player or team official guilty of unsportsmanlike conduct will receive a yellow card.
+This means that the player or team official guilty of unsporting conduct will receive a yellow card.
 The referee pulls a yellow card as a warning; however, this warning can quickly become more than that.
 All it takes is one more yellow card for the referee to pull a red card.
 Red cards are an automatic ejection from the game.

 What are some examples of unsporting behavior in soccer?

-There are examples of unsporting behavior listed in the sport’s official rules, but referees have a degree of control when it comes to determining what counts and what doesn’t.
-In general, most would consider biting, spitting on, or striking an opponent or match official to be unsportsmanlike.
+There are examples of unsporting behavior listed in the sport’s official laws, but referees have a degree of control when it comes to determining what counts and what doesn’t.
+In general, most would consider biting, spitting on, or striking an opponent or match official to be unsporting.
 Handling the ball to interfere with what appears to be a promising attack or attempting to deceive referees are other ways to be called for unsporting behavior.